 Marilyn has a background in education and museum work, and in addition to her time at Trefler’s, she is a professional organizer and owner of Creative Simplicity Organizing & Productivity.

-Allison joined Trefler’s as Office Manager in February of 2019.
+Allison joined Trefler’s in 2019.
 With a background and experience in places as diverse as the Boston Public Library Print Department, Blackside, Inc., the Museum of Science, and several years as an Auction Assistant at Skinner Inc, -the focus in each chapter has been a respect for the preservation of what is needing attention, whether it is a photograph, an event in history or a display of birds’ nests and eggs, or, as at Trefler’s, a restoration of porcelain, furniture, works on paper and/or oil paintings.

 In his dual role as Sales Associate and Studio Operations Manager, Jim regularly meets with clients during in home inspections and interfaces with public adjusters and insurance agents for claim related projects.
 He manages logistics for every item that comes through the studio, including packing, handling, and transportation of artworks and objects.
 Jim works closely with our team of conservators to review and estimate projects and then helps to manage project details from start to finish.